 While it is likely that DCS will remain for some time to come, no final decision has yet been taken about its future development – whether it is to be incorporated into the Common Platform programme or superseded by the Common Platform’s functionality.

 A digital case management system in the business and property courts based at the Rolls Building in London.
 Called CE-File, it was developed between 2013 and 2016.
 All professional court users are now required to file claims electronically, saving costs and making the court globally accessible.
+In late 2018, it was extended to some Queen’s Bench Division appeals.

 Sir Terence Etherton said in April 2018 that CE-File had worked and “it is intended that there will be a roll out of an equivalent digital case management system to support digital working in the Court of Appeal, High Court, Upper Tribunal and Employment Appeal Tribunal”.4